 Proof of disability

-You must provide your insurance company with medical records and relevant evidence to support your disability claim.
+You must provide your insurance company with detailed medical records and relevant evidence to support your disability claim.
 Your insurance policy will typically outline the claim-filing requirements under a section often titled “Proof of Claim.

 The insurance company may request that you participate in a Functional Capacity Evaluation (FCE) or an Independent Medical Examination (IME).
 In this case, you should contact a long-term disability lawyer immediately.
 These tests typically favor the insurance company, not the claimant.